UNT sees coronavirus cases climb, has three active infections this week

 One of the three people who tested positive is a student-athlete.
 There are 35 members of the department who have recovered from an infection, up one from last week.

-UNT saw its case count decline for three straight weeks and hit zero after a round of testing that was competed before its football team's loss to Charlotte on Oct.
+UNT saw its case count decline for three straight weeks and hit zero after a round of testing that was completed before the football team’s loss to Charlotte on Oct.
 10. UNT had one active case last week.

 The UNT football team has lost two games to the pandemic so far this season.